poojesh123/Portfolio-tracker/README.md

 Ensure you have Node.js installed.
 Then run:

 npm install

-Run the development server:
+//Run the development server:

 npm run dev

-Build for production:
+//Build for production:

 npm run build

-Preview the production build:
+//Preview the production build:

  npm run preview

 Assumptions or Limitations
 Ensure that you have Node.js installed on your machine.
 This project uses Vite as the build tool.